owkin/GrAIdient/README.md

 It aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision field.

-Disclaimer: If you cannot find an operation that suits your needs, please consider building it into the GrAIdient framework!

 ## 📦 Swift Package Manager

 Add the following dependency to your `Package.swift` manifest: